auth0/universal-login/packages/auth0-acul-js/README.md

 ### Legal

-**Early Access.** This SDK and its associated product are made available only in Early Access ("EA") format and are governed by the Free Trial terms of the [Okta Master Subscription Agreement](https://www.okta.com/agreements/#mastersubscriptionagreement).
-If Okta elects to make a version of this SDK and its associated product Generally Available ("GA"), such GA version may have different pricing, product and feature configurations, and use of the GA product and SDK will be subject to the standard terms of the Agreement (or other such titled written or electronic agreement addressing the same subject matter) between Okta and Customer."
+**Early Access.** This SDK and its associated product are made available only in Early Access (“EA”) format and are governed by the Free Trial terms of the [Okta Master Subscription Agreement](https://www.okta.com/agreements/#mastersubscriptionagreement).
+If Okta elects to make a version of this SDK and its associated product Generally Available (“GA”), such GA version may have different pricing, product and feature configurations, and use of the GA product and SDK will be subject to the standard terms of the Agreement (or other such titled written or electronic agreement addressing the same subject matter) between Okta and Customer."

 ---